R33S3Y/RUITK/doc/element.js.md

 addElements([buttonElement]);
 ```
 #### Notes
-- **Style Syntax**: Style Syntax is defined by [style.js](support/style.js.md) and there style function.
-Look there for up to date info
 - **Array Handling**: If a single element object is passed instead of an array, it is wrapped in an array for processing.
 So this also works:
 ```javascript
 addElements(buttonElement);